underscoreio/essential-scala/oo/index.md

 If we were writing this code in Java, we would define `counters` and `get` as static members of the `Counter` class.
 In Scala, our singleton `Counter` object is visible in the global namespace so we can access its members directly without having a `static` keyword.

+### Singleton objects and constructor functions

+ - Get around the limitations of auxiliary constructors by defining `apply` methods on singleton objects.

 ### Singleton objects as modules

  - Syntax to import from object